tipi-build/hfc-bench/README.md

 To run this benchmark:
 ----------------------

-1. Make sure you are connected to your tipi acocunt (run `tipi connect`)
+1. Make sure you are connected to your tipi account (run `tipi connect`)
 2. set the environment variable `TIPI_VAULT_PASSPHRASE` to contain your tipi vault passphrase - it will be forwarded to the container to enable L1 cache storage
 3. run the following commands: